Admissions: Master’s Programs

 - certificates from professional training or additional qualifications related to the program (e.g. participation in research competitions, internships, etc.) (not mandatory)

 - a copy of your passport

-- conformation of health insurance for submission to a university (only needed for the enrolment in case of admission)
+- confirmation of health insurance for submission to a university (only needed for the enrolment in case of admission)

-Attention new requirement: If you did not obtain your Bachelor's degree in a country within the EU/EEA, you have to submit a preliminary record evaluation from uni-assist.
-As this can take up to 4 weeks, we highly recommend to send the necessary documents to uni-assist very early.
+Attention: If you did not obtain your Bachelor's degree in a country within the EU/EEA, you have to upload a preliminary documentation from uni-assist (VPD).
+In order to get the VPD, you must send the required documents (some as notarized copies!) to uni-assist via post!
+Uni-assist still needs the documents in paper.
+As the issuance of the VPD can take up to 4 weeks, we highly recommend to send the necessary documents to uni-assist very early.
 More information here.

 Please do also check the requirements for Notarization, especially for translations!

-If your documents are complete and valid, they will be forwarded to the Department of Informatics.
+The admission office checks if your uploaded documents are complete and correct.
+When this is the case, the department can access your application and forward it to the admission committee.
 The admission committee will decide whether you can be admitted directly or have to do an interview.
 You can also be rejected directly.

 Applicants who did not obtain their qualification for postgraduate studies (usually a bachelor's degree) in a country within the EU/EEA must apply for a preliminary documentation (VPD) from uni-assist, additionally to the TUM application.

 - Filled-in application form for VPD (see Downloads)

 - a certified copy of your degree certificate (if available)